 While the formation of mold and mildew is relatively common in bathrooms, it is not common in other areas including your bedrooms, kitchen, or dining area.
 Miniscule leaks behind your ceiling or drywall may be to blame for mold and mildew.
 This type of bacteria thrives in humid and moist climates.
 The most common colors of mold include green, brown, or black.
 If you notice damp spots on your drywall or mold, call a licensed technician to fix your water leak and remove the mold.

 If your water bill has been higher lately, this is a signal of an undetected water line leak in your house.
 To confirm any abnormalities with your water bill, we recommend comparing your current bill to the same period in a previous year.
 A noticeable increase in water usage may be an indicator of a water leak.

-The team of licensed and professional plumbers at WM henderson provide plumbing repair and replacement services to houses in areas of Pennsylvania such as Broomall, West Chester, Conshohocken, and Coatesville.
+The team of licensed and professional plumbers at WM Henderson provides plumbing repair and replacement services to houses in areas of Pennsylvania such as Broomall, West Chester, Conshohocken, and Coatesville.
 We offer repair and installation services for water heaters, water softeners, faucets, gas lines, sewer pipes, garbage disposals, water lines, and sump pumps.
 Our team of technicians offers dependable and safe plumbing services to residents in the Delaware, Main Line, and Chester counties.
-Give our team a call by phone at (484) 474-5373 or book an appointment on our website to receive help with an issue.
+Give our team a call or book an appointment online to receive help with an issue.